Pelvic Floor Physical Therapy

 |---|---|

-My child struggles, and I suspect pelvic floor problems, but could that be normal?
+My child struggles, and I suspect pelvic floor problems, but could their behavior be normal?

-Feel free to call our pelvic floor physical therapist to discuss your concerns.
+Feel free to call a pelvic floor physical therapist near you to discuss your concerns.

 A screen for pelvic floor dysfunction: